apostrophecms/docs/docs/guide/core-widgets.md

 Including a class with a style will not automatically apply any styles.
 You still need to [write your own CSS](/guide/front-end-assets.md) for the class.
 :::

-While most tags that are not used by the formatting tools need to be added to the list of allowed tags in the widget before use, the `<span>` tag is allowed by default and useful for styling blocks of text.
-Selecting a block of text, even with spaces, and applying a style using the span tag will surround that block of text with span tags with class attribute(s).
-For example, you can highlight just a portion of a paragraph.
+Some tags will wrap the selected text, rather than converting the entire block to be enclosed in a specific tag.
+For example, selecting just a few words within a paragraph and applying a style using the span tag will surround the selected text with span tags configured with the configured class attribute(s).

 Adding to the toolbar styles: